-Multiple myeloma is the cancer of the plasma cells of the bone marrow.
+Multiple myelomas is the cancer of the plasma cells of the bone marrow.
 The plasma cells function by producing antibodies that recognize germs and fight infections in the body.

 The uncontrolled growth of plasma cells leads to decreased production of healthy blood cells in the bone marrow.
 It also decreases the production of antibodies and increases protein production that affects the normal functioning of the kidneys.